raspberrypilearning/target-practice-simplified/en/quiz1/question_3.md

   --- feedback ---

   Not quite.
 To centre the circle in the bottom right-hand corner, the coordinates would need to be the same as the screen size.
-In this example, the ellipse would be `circle(400, 400, 300)`.
+In this example, the code would be `circle(400, 400, 300)`.

   --- /feedback ---